JasselD/JasselNotes/DSA revision/*Sample questions.md

 ---
 **Map
 - Hash map uses array + linked list + tree.
 Can we fill gap of the array?
 	- No, each entry's position in the array is calculated.
+If the gap is filled by an entry, then this entry will be hard to find

 - How are the value allocated in the array ?
 	- entry(key value), key -> hash -> index